hjrdave/get-treble-gsm/src/posts/setup-treble.md

 ### Add State Objects to Store
 The `createStore` function holds an array of objects.
 Each object will have an `action` property and a `state` property.
-The `action` property takes a string value that will be used by Treble to identify which state to update.
-The `state` property takes an object key value pair that will be hold the global state.
+The `action` property takes a string value that lets Treble identify which state to update.
+The `state` property takes an object key value pair that will hold the global state.
 Example below.

 ```javascript
 import { createStore } from 'treble-gsm';